kevinlimantoro123/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The undo/redo mechanism is facilitated by `AddressBookStateManager`.
+It wraps around an `AddressBook` and adds an undo/redo history, stored internally as a `List` of `AddressBookStateNode`s and a `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `AddressBookStateManager#commit(Modification)` — Saves the current address book state in its history.
+This takes in a `Modification` argument describing the change done.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `AddressBookStateManager#undo()` — Restores the previous address book state from its history.
+Also returns the `Modification` undone.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `AddressBookStateManager#redo()` — Restores a previously undone address book state from its history.
+Also returns the `Modification` restored.

 These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `AddressBookStateManager` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th contact in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The `delete` command calls `Model#commitAddressBook(DeleteMod)`, causing the modified state of the address book after the `delete 5` command executes to be stored along with the `DeleteMod` in a new `AddressBookStateNode`, and the `currentStatePointer` is shifted to the newly inserted address book state node.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new contact.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command calls `Model#commitAddressBook(AddMod)`, causing another modified address book state to be stored along with the `DeleteMod` in a new `AddressBookStateNode`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />